Snowflake-Labs/semantic-model-generator/README.md

 ## Streamlit in Snowflake Deployment

 > **Note**: Deploying this app in Streamlit in Snowflake requires support for python 3.9+ in Streamlit in Snowflake.
 This feature is part of the 2024-08 BCR (Behavior Change Bundle) which is currently **disabled by default**.
-A user with ACCOUNTADMIN priveleges can enable this feature in your account by running the following code in Snowsight:
+A user with ACCOUNTADMIN privileges can enable this feature in your account by running the following code in Snowsight:
 >
 ```sql
 SELECT SYSTEM$ENABLE_BEHAVIOR_CHANGE_BUNDLE('2024_08');